 If you have filed a disability claim, the best way you can prepare is to limit your social media use, make sure all accounts are set to the strictest privacy settings, and if you can, delete your accounts altogether.
 At the very least, do not post any photos of your injuries or recovery status, and don’t make any comments about your case and the details surrounding your disability insurance claim.

 Contact Us Today

-Our team of qualified and experienced Pennsylvania disability attorneys will do everything in our power to get you the benefits you deserve.
+Our team of qualified and experienced Pennsylvania long term disability attorneys will do everything in our power to get you the benefits you deserve.
 To learn more about your legal options moving forward and how we can help, contact us today at (267) 419-7888 and schedule a free consultation.